Judicial Preferences

 Dispositive and Daubert Motions:

 Counsel should obtain possible dates and times for oral argument through Judge Miller’s Administrative Specialist at Stephanie.Jackson@Delaware.gov.
+The movant’s counsel must contact Chambers within 5 days of filing a dispositive or Daubert Motion to obtain a hearing date.
 Two courtesy copies of the motion, response, and reply must be promptly delivered to Chambers.
 The motion and response shall not exceed 10 pages, unless permission has previously been granted.
 Replies shall not exceed 6 pages, unless permission has previously been granted.
 Counsel should submit a request for additional words by stipulation or motion (noticed at the convenience of the Court) at least two business days prior to the filing deadline, stating the number of additional words requested and indicating the opposing party’s position.
 The motion, response, and reply shall include a notice of hearing, indicating the date and time for argument.
 If no response is timely filed, the Court may deem the motion unopposed and grant the motion, without a hearing.

 MOTIONS IN LIMINE: